 Back at the beginning of March, one sunny Tuesday evening after work, Steve and I jumped in the car and headed on over to the brand new Mollie’s Motel & Diner in Buckland, Oxfordshire.
-Bearing in mind that we hit the after work traffic, had to fill up on petrol, took a wrong turn AND got stuck behind a tractor it took us around an hour to get there from central Reading.
+Bearing in mind that we hit the after-work traffic, had to fill up on petrol, took a wrong turn AND got stuck behind a tractor it took us around an hour to get there from central Reading.
 So not that bad really.

 That wasn’t an intentional negative start to this blog post, by the way.
-If anything we were both quite excited about our invite to stay over at Mollie’s and we were equally excited about eating at the Diner too.
+If anything we were both quite excited about our invitation to stay over at Mollie’s and we were equally excited about eating at the Diner too.
 With a nod to 1950’s America, the roadside motel looked quirky when I had a quick nosy online and the Diner menu consisted of classic American food alongside cocktails and hand-made milkshakes.
 Plus, the idea of someone actually doing roadside services well, was very appealing.

 I’ve only ever been to Oxford once and it was with a friend who wanted to do completely different things to me so I’m really keen to go back another time.
 Somebody once told me it’s very similar to York too, but I’m not sure how true that is?

 Mollie’s is on the A420 between Oxford and Swindon and around a 25-minute drive from Oxford city centre and 35 minutes from Bicester shopping village making it the perfect place to stop off for food (there’s a drive-through too if you’re in a rush).